 Unlike an MVP (which can be functionally complete but have other weaknesses), or even a Whole Product, which blunts competition by leaving no clear gaps for a competitor to jump in and fill, a Minimum WOW Product creates an unbeatable precedent.
 Copycats are discouraged early on, seeing they have a nearly impossible road to hoe in displacing a market leader with legions of obsessed advocates.
 (Just ask Pepsi.)

 Think how the powerhouse Nabisco Foods saw weakness in the original chocolate-and-vanilla sandwich cookies.
 Hydrox was an innovative and desirable concept but had a simply gross name.
 With an arguably inferior product, Nabisco’s Oreo went on to become not only the category winner, but the most popular cookies on earth.

 Hydrox cookies were more than an MVP, and were fundamentally complete.
-The cookies were novel, attractive, kosher and delicious, but had one fatal weakness.
-Each package was missing an essential part of WOW.
+The cookies were novel, attractive, kosher and delicious, but had one fatal weakness right across the front of each package.
+Hydrox missed an essential part of WOW.